This is a waxy, matte glaze containing barium oxide and tin oxide. It's a pale

-The glaze tsabar-chrome-Z2D-2F, from which this glaze was derived, is a mixture
+The glaze tsabar-chrome-Z2D-2F, from which this glaze is derived, developed a variety of chrome blue/yellow/green depending

 color with chrome added.